 - Current UH undergraduate student, in good standing (Honors and non-Honors are eligible)

-- Participation in approved UH Faculty-Led Learning Away Program (Spring/Summer 2019)
+- Participation in approved UH Faculty-Led Learning Away Program (Winter, Spring, Summer 2022)

-- 2 semesters of full-time enrollment at UH prior to, or completed at the time of, the program
+- 2 semesters of full-time enrollment at UH before, or completed at the time of, the program

 - Minimum 2.5 GPA (cumulative)